mjhmilla/EodHistoricalDataToolkit/README.md

 11. Calculate all of the metrics used later.
 At the moment this primarily consists of metrics that are ultimately used to evaluate the value of the company (using the discounted cash flow model in Ch.
 3 of The little book of Valuation by Aswath Damodaran).
 """./calculate.sh STU"""

+12. Generate the report for each ticker

+"""./generateTickerReports.sh STU plotByValueRCashFlowExcessRoic.csv"""

-12. Rank the full list of companies according to the minimum of the sum of metric ranks.
+12. [DEPRECATED] Rank the full list of companies according to the minimum of the sum of metric ranks.

 """./rank.sh STU rankByValueRCashFlowExcessRoic.csv"""